souryavarenya/Emergence-of-cooperation-Solar-communities/README.md

 ## Expected Results

-1. Positive opinion extremists should stimulate the adoption of solar installations and communities, while negative opinion extremists should drag it down.
+1. Positive opinion extremists should stimulate the adoption of solar installations and communities, whereas negative opinion extremists should drag it down.
 Therefore:

     1.1.
 The number of solar installations should increase/decrease (respectively) with the insertion of positive/negative extremists.